-An outstanding feature of our school is the field.
+A fantastic feature of our school is the field.
 This adjoins the playgrounds, is surrounded by an orchard, mature trees and is used by the children whenever possible (weather permitting).

-We have successfully gained several awards including the School Games Gold, Silver Artsmark, Activemark, S.T.O.P.
-Anti-Bullying Award, Awards for All, Catering Commendations and the Financial Management in School Award.
+We have successfully gained several awards including the School Games Gold, Activemark, S.T.O.P.
+Anti-Bullying Award, Awards for All, Catering Commendations, the Financial Management in School Award, Youth Sport Trust Outstanding Primary and Derbyshire Active School of the Year 2018/19.